Dancing with the Stars: China (including Hong Kong)

 The Chinese version is a co-production between mainland China's HBS and Hong Kong's TVB, under licence from the BBC.
 In mainland China it is aired on Hunan Television and in Hong Kong on TVB Jade.
 The Chinese title (舞动奇迹 (舞動奇跡, Wǔdòngqíjì)) is difficult to translate, but could be rendered as Miracle Dancing or "Miracles of Dance Moves".
 Each broadcaster provides five male and five female dancers, for a total of twenty.
 Pairs were determined by audience SMS votes.

 The programme began airing in late 2007, in order to mark the anniversary of the 1997 handover of Hong Kong from the UK to the People's Republic of China.

 India

 The Indian version is called Jhalak Dikhhla Jaa.
 It was first broadcast in September 2006 on Sony Entertainment Television (SET).
 A lot of people confuse Dancing With The Stars with Nach Baliye which airs on StarPlus.
 Nach Baliye and Jhalak Dikhhla Jaa have similar content and presentation but there are minor differences in the concept.
 The celebrity dancers on Nach Baliye are real life couples, and work with an assigned choreographer.
 The dancers on Jhalak Dikhhla Jaa have one celebrity paired with a trained dancer/choreographer.
-A notice at the end of the show verifies that the Jhalak Dikhhla Jaa is indeed a version of Dancing With The Stars.
+A notice at the end of the show verifies that the Jhalak Dikhhla Jaa is indeed a version of Strictly Come Dancing.